Ethiopia: Civilian deaths mount from drone strikes in Amhara – DW – 12/03/2024

 Hundreds killed in airstrikes

-However, the figure is likely a low estimate, as reporting drone strikes in remote areas of the country poses significant challenges, says the international organization that records conflict incidents all over Ethiopia.
+The estimate is likely low, as reporting drone strikes in remote areas of the country poses significant challenges, according to the international organization that records conflict incidents all over Ethiopia.
 According to the Amhara Association in North America (AAA), at least 125 drones and airstrikes by government forces in the Amhara region resulted in 754 deaths and 223 injuries.

 Hone Mandefro, Advocacy Director AAA, says his association documented the strikes only targeted civilians.
 "They are massacring innocent people who have no connection to the war, and this is not a mistake," Hone told DW.
 "Since the government has repeatedly deployed combat troops and faced defeat, its remaining option is to terrorize the community to prevent support for the Fano."